Continuous Secure Monitoring for GRAX

 - Size, performance, and internal metrics for the proprietary GRAX storage layer in your storage bucket.

-- Size and performance metrics for the attached postgres database.
+- Size and performance metrics for the attached Postgres database.

 - Total data size sent and received to/from Salesforce.

-- Structured application logging (optional)
+- Structured app logging (optional)